LEEDS CASTLE WEDDING PHOTOGRAPHY

-Leeds Castle is a stunning venue for a wedding, both visually and historically.
+Being a Leeds Castle wedding photographer is a fantastic experience.
+It’s a wonderful venue for a wedding with a wealth of history.
 A Castle has stood on the site since 1119 and over the past 900 years has been a Norman stronghold; the private property of six of England’s medieval queens; a palace used by Henry VIII; a Jacobean country house; a Georgian mansion; an elegant early 20th century retreat for the influential and famous; and in the 21st century, it has become one of the most visited historic buildings in Britain.
 It’s easily the most spectacular venue I’ve had the pleasure of working in as a wedding photographer so far.

 Aside from the castle itself the site is made up of several separate buildings, two of which, The Maiden’s Tower and Fairfax Barn were used by Gemma and Harry on the day.
 The Maiden’s Tower is an elegant 16th century building on the castle island and about as perfect venue for a wedding ceremony as you could hope for.
 Upstairs there are five en-suite five star bedrooms and both the Bride and Groom were able to use the upstairs to get ready with their bridal party.
 The venue has two ground floor function rooms which lead out onto a charming private garden which is ideal for canapes and drinks, especially on a bright sunny September day as it was for the new Mr & Mrs Nicholls.